Eva

 bands she recorded with Trap Records in the Pacific Northwest.

+subject matter for much of her work in photomontage.
 For over a dozen years she interviewed other art people on the radio, specifically KPSU and KBOO,

 and has written about art for various publications including Art Week, Visual